danielsinderson/personal-website/src/pages/posts/synthesizers-1.md

 Only one still works.

 So consider these museum pieces in the collection of janky, late night answers to questions like "what would it sound like to 'arpeggiate' based on the [Collatz sequence](https://github.com/danielsinderson/Arduino-Synthesizers/blob/master/COLLATZ/CollatzArpeggiatorTest/CollatzArpeggiatorTest.ino)?"
-Or "what if the goal of an instrument wasn't musicality, but its ability to produce [exceptionally rich spaceship screams](https://github.com/danielsinderson/Arduino-Synthesizers/tree/master/DRONE%20SYNTH)?"
+Or "what if the goal of an instrument wasn't musicality, but its ability to produce [extremely rich spaceship screams](https://github.com/danielsinderson/Arduino-Synthesizers/tree/master/DRONE%20SYNTH)?"

 # Audio Samples
 **[drone synth]**